box/developer.box.com/guides/authorization/custom-app-approval.md

 In the popup that appears, enter the client ID for the application that the developer collected from the **Configuration** tab of the [Developer Console][devconsole].

-A [secondary step][ss] may be necessary depending on enabled enterprise settings.

 ## Re-authorization on changes